 There’s so much to look forward to when planning a move to Germany.
 Not only is the country continuously growing in cultural, social, and economic areas, but it also has just the right variety of sausages and beers to keep your belly happy!
-Before you start savouring your new life in Germany, read on to learn about the logistics of your move.
+Before you start savouring your new life, read on to learn about the logistics of your move to Germany.

 |House Size||20ft Shipping Container||40ft Shipping Container|

 |1-2 Bedroom Flat||£879 - £1,282||£1,660 - £2,256|

 Move to Germany and Save by Comparing Quotes

 Daily expenses in Germany are cheaper but some services are not.
 This is the case with housing, which can weigh up to half the income.
 The costs of moving is therefore very high.
 To prepare your plan to move to Germany, do not hesitate to ask for several quotes from international removals companies from the UK to Germany and compare offers.
 Our online form allows you to compare prices before deciding and save on the cost of your move.
 This request is free and without obligation, if the offers received do not suit you, you are completely free to decline them.

 When it comes to deciding how to get your belongings to Germany, you’ll probably come across two main transport options: sea and air freight.
 Shipping your belongings to Germany via sea freight is, without a doubt, your most budget-friendly option.
 It will take longer than by air, but it is so worth waiting an additional day or two of transit for a substantially lower cost.
 Your wallet will thank you!